astropy/astropy/docs/io/unified.rst

 or `~astropy.table.QTable` will be written to FITS in full precision.
 This will be done using the FITS time standard by setting the necessary FITS header keywords.

-The default behaviour for reading a FITS table into an `~astropy.table.Table` has historically been to convert all FITS columns to `~astropy.table.Column` objects, which have closely matching properties.
+The default behavior for reading a FITS table into an `~astropy.table.Table` has historically been to convert all FITS columns to `~astropy.table.Column` objects, which have closely matching properties.
 For some columns, however, closer native astropy representations are possible, and one can indicate these